Is A Prenatal Really Worth It And Is It Enough?!

 The next supplement I can't live without is my Omega 3 supplement.
 It helps with inflammation, heart health, brain health, and is a natural blood thinner.
 Again we are building a little human brain from scratch while also supporting our own brain health.
 Also increased blood flow to uterus is a great thing during fertility and pregnancy.
 The Omega I use has been third party tested for safety which is so important to me because cheaper low quality supplement brands may be selling fish oil that is oxidized (aka rotted/spoiled).
 Note to self, if you crack open your fish oil capsule and it smells bad then it probably is bad.
 Trust your nose!
 A rotted fish oil would actually cause inflammation vs help it.
 And during pregnancy (and life in general) lower inflammation is always better!
 The Omega I use has a combo of DHA and EPA.
 These both play a role in baby's brain and eye health.
 And you guessed it, most Americans are low in Omega 3's and are too high in Omega 6's which is poor for our health and contributes to inflammation among other health issues.
 Wonder if you are getting enough Omega 3's?
 You can contact us for a lab test or you can assume you are low if you eat a lot of processed foods and do not eat fish such as wild caught salmon, anchovies, or sardines up to 4 times a week.

 Now time for an absolute FAVORITE supplement of mine.
 Magnesium!
 A friendly reminder that there are many forms of magnesium that all do different things for the body.
-I personally use a mix of magnesium citrate and malate.
-Guys to put it simply, magnesium is pure GOLD.
+You can find the one I use by clicking on the link.
+To put it simply, magnesium is pure GOLD!!
 It literally does it all!
 It is required for many systems in the body I can't possibly cover them all in this blog post.
-But during pregnancy it's a real game changer for anxiety, restless legs, muscle twitching, high blood pressure prevention (preeclampsia), and helps regulate blood sugar (gestational diabetes).
+But during pregnancy it's a real game changer for anxiety, restless legs, muscle twitching, high blood pressure prevention (preeclampsia prevention), and helps regulate blood sugar (gestational diabetes prevention).
 I am obsessed with magnesium and most Americans don't get enough of it.
 There are many reasons why most of us are depleted in magnesium but stress is mainly to blame.
 Magnesium is one of the first nutrients sucked out of the body during stress.
 So you might be thinking I don't feel stressed so I'm all good.
 Well I hate to be the one to rain on your parade.
 Unfortunately stress comes in so many versions.
 Some common forms of stress include emotional stress, work, environmental, toxin build up in the body as well as exposure, gut imbalance, and even good stress from workouts.
 Ok maybe you should supplement with magnesium after all!
 Now please notice I have not included any dosage recommendations in this blog post and that's strictly for your safety!
 There is such a thing as too much of a good thing.
 You must work with a practitioner like us to help you find the right dosages for you and boy will the demands change with pregnancy!
 But when it comes to magnesium, basically the only downside of taking too much will be loose stool.
 Which if you're a pregnant lady with hemorrhoids this isn't always a bad thing.
 Magnesium Citrate in particular is used as a natural laxative which I hear really comes in handy after birth.

 Ok this next supplement is individualized to me and may be something you also choose to add in if you work with us and get your mineral levels checked.
 I added zinc into my prenatal favorites because my Hair Tissue Mineral Analysis lab showed high copper to zinc ratios.
 This is a major NO NO!
 If you have more copper floating around your body and not enough zinc there are links to birth defects and possibly higher risks for baby to develop Autism.
 This is a risk I didn't want to take!
 If you read my Natural Fertility Journey blog post, you know that I had this information about my health prior to becoming pregnant so I was able to supplement accordingly but it's totally fine to take the same lab test during pregnancy to make sure your mineral ratios are up to par!
 So not only do I currently take zinc to keep my copper levels in check but I also choose to take it during COVID to keep my immune system boosted.
 It also helps support the cells and DNA of my growing baby.